maitrebitcoin/js-bitcoin-cryptolib/README.md

 # js-bitcoin-cryptolib
-bitcoin crypto lib in javascript with *zero* dependencies

-ECDSA secp256k1 in javascript ( Bitcoin digital signature scheme ) en Javascript
+ECDSA secp256k1 ( Bitcoin digital signature scheme ) in javascript

 Does not refer to any external library for security reasons :